-The reason WOW air is able to offer such low fares is that they are a budget airline – meaning nothing else is included in the price of your ticket except a personal item to be put under your seat.
+The reason WOW air is able to offer such low fares is that they are a budget airline, so that means nothing else is included in the price of your ticket except a personal item to be put under your seat.
 Don’t let this idea bog you down.
 When you are getting rock bottom fares and need to add luggage on, you are still going to save money.
 Down below I will outline in this WOW Airline review how I save money when I fly with WOW.

 Some of the items that cost extra: